dptools/dpsleep-freq/README.md

 - The output is saved as mtl2_YYYY_MM_DD.mat per day.

-Then, you may choose one of the following options:
+- After running this pipeline you should run dpsleep-act.

-##### Option 1 - Installation
+##### Installation

-To install FREQ on your system, run the following commands:
+To install dpsleep-freq on your system, run the following commands:
 ```bash
 git clone git@github.com:harvard-nrg/dpsleep-freq.git
 cd freq